ahmaderaqi/reading-notes/class-13.md

 In summary, linear regression is a simple yet powerful technique used for predicting a numerical value based on one or more input features.
 It's widely used in the field of statistics and machine learning, and it's often used as a baseline method for more complex algorithms.
 # Q2:
-Sure, I can describe the process of implementing a linear regression model using Python's Scikit-Learn library!
-Here are the basic steps involved:

 1. Import the necessary libraries: Start by importing the Scikit-Learn library and any other libraries you'll need for data processing, visualization, and analysis.
 Commonly used libraries include NumPy, Pandas, and Matplotlib.